id-daniel-mccoy/ichoose-beta/readme.md

 How this program works:

-l.
-1.)
+* 1.)
 It will ask you to enter some options (ex. places to eat).
 Enter each option line by line.
-l.
-2.)
+* 2.)
 Each time you enter a line, it will check to see if it's empty or if you typed "done".
 l.
 3.)
 It will add each line of valid input into a vector until "done" is entered.
 l.
 4.)
 It then generates a random number between 0 and the length of your options list.
 l.
 5.)
 Forces the data types between i32 and usize to use the generated number to reference the vector.